-Define your sync data (SDS)
+Define your data sync

 A sync group is a logical grouping of SQL Database instances and optional SQL Server databases.
 This grouping defines which databases, tables and columns are synchronized together.
 This topic walks you through defining the databases and tables that belong to this sync group.